uw-cmg/StructOpt_modular/docs/parameters.rst

 LAMMPS
 ++++++

 The LAMMPS relaxation module calls LAMMPS to relax according to some potential.
 Most of the kwargs can be found from the LAMMPS documentation.
-They are reprinted below for convenience.

 .. autoclass:: structopt.common.individual.relaxations.LAMMPS

+The potential files available to use are listed below and are from the default potentials included from LAMMPS.
+Given a potential, enter in the ``potential_file`` kwarg as "$STRUCTOPT_HOME/potentials/<name>".
+Note also that different potentials will have different lines of the ``pair_style`` kwarg.
+If the user would like to use an unavailable potential file, please submit an email to zxu39@wisc.edu, and the potential will be added.

+`AlCu.eam.alloy`: Aluminum and copper alloy EAM (Cai and Ye, Phys Rev B, 54, 8398-8410 (1996)) `Au_u3.eam`: Gold EAM (SM Foiles et al, PRB, 33, 7983 (1986))
+`ZrCuAl2011.eam.alloy`: Zirconium, copper, and aluminum glass (Howard Sheng at GMU. (hsheng@gmu.edu))

 Fitnesses
 =========

+Fitness evaluates how closely the individual satisfies the minimization criteria.
+One typical minimization criteria is the stability of a structure, and the formation energy is the fitness.
+Note, all fitness modules operate so that the *lower* the fitness value the *more* fit it is.

+Fitnesses differ than the previous operations in that they require varying amounts of resources.
+Hence, a subsequent section, Parallelization, will introduce ways to run your job with varying levels of parallel performance.

+Fitnesses are given as a dictionary entry defined by ``fitnesses`` key in the input file.
+The structure of these dictionaries is shown below.

 Example::